 Now beer isn't usually associated with mushroom soup, but I think it goes surprisingly well.
 Beer is often made with barley, just think of a barley soup, and then you understand how this works in this recipe.
 Any alcohol boils out and you are left with a subtle barley flavor.
 If you're unsure, just add half a bottle beer and try it out.

 Mushroom and Beer Soup is similar in consistency to Pumpkin Soup, and similar in the way it's blended using a stick blender.
 I always make homemade vegetable soup stock from scratch because it tastes better and is healthier.
 You could also make a beef broth as well, but then it wouldn't be vegetarian!
 Of course it's easier to buy vegetable stock from the store.

 This vegan soup incorporates some of the great flavours of Russia; mushrooms, potatoes, barley from the beer, and of course, top it off with thyme and a crusty loaf.
 Initially I started to make a recipe for Russian Lent, which is supposed to be vegan.
 I think the beer kind of ruined that idea, even though it boils out.
 So instead, you get to eat a different type of mushroom soup!

 You can't go wrong with this great tasting Vegan Mushroom Soup, something different from the usual.
 Bon Appetit! Приятного аппетита!

 - salt and pepper to taste

-Cut the onion into quarters and thinly slice.
-In a frying pan, heat some butter until hot and fry the onions and garlic until golden brown.
-When they are cooked, slowly add a bottle of beer, bring to a boil and sauté for a few minutes.
+- Cut the onion into quarters and thinly slice.
+In a frying pan, heat some oil until hot and fry the onions and garlic until golden brown.
+When they are cooked, slowly add a bottle of beer, bring to a boil and sauté for a few minutes until it reduces.
 Remove and set aside.